design-tokens/community-group/CHARTER.md

 The group operates under the [Community and Business Group Process](https://www.w3.org/community/about/agreements/).
 Terms in this Charter that conflict with those of the Community and Business Group Process are void.

 As with other Community Groups, W3C seeks organizational licensing commitments under the [W3C Community Contributor License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
-When people request to participate without representing their organization’s legal interests, W3C will in general approve those requests for this group with the following understanding: W3C will seek and expect an organizational commitment under the CLA starting with the individual’s first request to make a contribution to a group [Deliverable](#deliverables).
+When people request to participate without representing their organization's legal interests, W3C will in general approve those requests for this group with the following understanding: W3C will seek and expect an organizational commitment under the CLA starting with the individual's first request to make a contribution to a group [Deliverable](#deliverables).
 The section on [Contribution Mechanics](#contrib) describes how W3C expects to monitor these contribution requests.

 The [W3C Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/) applies to participation in this group.